josh973/GANime/README.md

 streamlit run app.py
 ```

-You will run the deep learning model locally training only with your CPU (largely enougth for most image size and style)
+You will run the deep learning model locally training only with your CPU (largely enougth for most image size and style).